-- Short-distance migrants move only a short distance, as from higher to lower elevations on a mountainside.
+- Short-distance migrants make relatively small movements, as from higher to lower elevations on a mountainside.

-- Medium-distance migrants cover distances that span from one to several states.
+- Medium-distance migrants cover distances that span a few hundred miles.

 - Long-distance migrants typically move from breeding ranges in the United States and Canada to wintering grounds in Central and South America.
 Despite the arduous journeys involved, long-distance migration is a feature of some 350 species of North American birds.